Hey Kids (Start Here)

 “Do you know he doesn’t sleep?”
 Telford asked incredulously.
 “He hasn’t slept in his damn bunk since we set foot on this ship.
 That’s why I gave it to you.”

-“Oh he does, I guess, here and there.
+“Oh, he does, here and there.
 Mostly down near the engines.”

-It occurred to Volker that Telford had just neatly explained why Rush would not be appearing in one of the two places that the LA surveillance devices were located.
+It occurred to Volker that Telford had just neatly explained why Rush wouldn’t be appearing in one of the two places the LA surveillance devices were located.

 “Is he really worth all this work?”
 Volker asked.

 “Probably.”
 Telford sighed.
 “It’s hard for me to say.
-But I do know that Stargate Command was leaning on him pretty hard to join up before we recruited him.”
-Telford gave an artless shrug and glanced over at Volker.
-“They generally pick them pretty well.”
+It’s Kiva’s call.
+But I do know Stargate Command was leaning on him pretty hard to join up before we recruited him.”
+Telford shrugged and looked over at Volker.
+“They generally pick ‘em pretty well.”

 “They must be looking for him, then,” Volker said.

-“I see,” Volker said, when, unfortunately, he really didn’t see at all.
-Nupur had definitely described the man as “vanished.”
-Not dead.
-He really wished he’d had time to read a wikipedia article on Nicholas Rush before leaving the planet and the internet behind.
+Volker really wished he’d had time to read a Wikipedia article on Nicholas Rush before leaving the planet and the internet behind.

 “What?”
 Volker whispered defensively.

-“What part of ‘cargo bay’ was not clear to you?”
+“What part of ‘cargo bay’ wasn’t clear to you?”

 “Mendelssohn is a people person,” Volker informed him.